weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystem.md

 You'll also need experience with
   * loading modules and evaluating functions in the interpreter,
+  * the `:prove` command,
+  * writing functions and properties,
+  * sequence comprehensions,
+  * functions with curried parameters, and
-  * parameterized modules
+  * parameterized modules.
-  * ...

 ## Skills You'll Learn

-By the end of this lab you will have gained experience with Cryptol's new module system, using it to implement a complex module with multiple submodules and interfaces.
+By the end of this lab you will have gained experience with Cryptol's new module system to define common *interfaces* and *functors* to generate related implementations and properties, enabling you to create reusable families of cryptographic algorithms and modes, and *nested modules* to combine these into one or more Cryptol modules.

 ## Load This Module